-Join a selective cohort in a 20-month program of online education, and network in person during two brief seminars in Philadelphia.
-Should you need to spread out the workload and financial commitment over more time, a 3-year option is also available.
+Join a selective cohort in a 20-month program of online education, and network during two brief seminars.
+Should you need to spread out the workload and financial commitment over more time, a flexible 3-year option is also available.

-Kick off each school year by attending a 5-day in-person seminar on Penn’s campus in Philadelphia.
+Kick off each school year by attending a multi-day seminar.
 The seminar supplements the online education experience and strengthens students’ connections to each other, faculty, program staff, and the University of Pennsylvania.
 In February of their final year, students come to campus for Innovation Weekend to participate in activities focused on networking and career development, idea-sharing and feedback, and connecting with alumni.

 Work remotely for the rest of the school year to complete your coursework online, which allows you to continue your career uninterrupted.
 Online courses are taken one at a time to allow you to focus on the topic at hand: